Agent SwarmAgent Swarm

 • Proactive Customer Support — Per-customer working directories, scheduled value-showcase reports, post-meeting follow-ups.

-• Code Health & Alert Management — Datadog/New Relic/Sentry/SigNoz alerts kick off fixes or proposals; daily/weekly health audits.
+• Observability Alert Management — Datadog/New Relic/Sentry/SigNoz alerts kick off fixes or proposals; noise gets filtered before agents act.

 Hot patterns